 A student's application may be selected for review in a process called Verification.
-In this process, a school is required to compare information from the application with copies of the Federal IRS tax returns or tax transcripts, W-2 forms or other financial documents.
+In this process, a school is required to compare information from the application with copies of the Federal IRS tax returns or tax transcripts, W-2 forms, or other financial documents.
 The law says the school is required to ask the student for this information before awarding aid.
-If the student is selected, please be aware of the following document submission deadlines for the State.
-NO AID will be awarded until a file is complete.
-If we do not receive the information in a timely manner, students should expect to pay for their tuition, fees and books until the file is complete and the student is awarded.